Mach's principle and the origin of the quantum phenomenon: Acknowledgment

 \section{Acknowledgment}

-I wish to thank Krishnamohan Parattu, Pallavi Bhat, Rizwan Ansari and Prof. Tarun Souradeep for several interesting discussions and for helping me in making all the grammatical corrections in the paper.
+I would like to thank Krishnamohan Parattu, Rizwan Ansari, Pallavi Bhat, Prof. Tarun Souradeep and Prof. J.V.
+Narlikar for careful reading of the draft and for several interesting discussions.